-Alcoholism is when your drinking causes serious problems in your life, yet you keep drinking.
-You also may have a physical dependence on alcohol.
-This means that you need more and more alcohol to feel drunk.
+Alcohol use disorder is when your drinking causes serious problems in your life, yet you keep drinking.
+You may also need more and more alcohol to feel drunk.
 Stopping suddenly may cause withdrawal symptoms.

 No one knows what causes problems with alcohol.
 Health experts think that it may be a combination of a person's:

-Drinking a lot of alcohol can put you at risk for alcohol problems.
-You are more at risk for alcoholism if:
+Drinking a lot of alcohol can put you at risk for alcohol problems if:

 One drink is defined as a 12-ounce bottle of beer, a 5-ounce glass of wine, or a 1 1/2-ounce shot of liquor.

-If you have a parent with alcoholism, you are more at risk for alcohol problems.
+If you have a parent with alcohol use disorder, you are more at risk for alcohol problems.

-You also may be more likely to abuse alcohol or become dependent if:
+You also may be more likely to have problems with alcohol if you:

 If you are concerned about your drinking, it may help to take a careful look at your alcohol use.